2023 Best Design & Applied Arts Schools in Arkansas

 Finding the Best Design & Applied Arts School for You

 To help you arm yourself with the information you need to make your decision, Course Advisor has developed this Best Design & Applied Arts Schools in Arkansas ranking.
-This report analyzed 5 schools in Arkansas to see which ones offered the best programs for students.
-Factors related to overall quality of the school, post-graduation earnings, average student debt, and more accumulated were considered when coming up with this list.
+Our analysis looked at 7 schools in Arkansas to see which programs offered the best educational experiences for students.

 View our full ranking methodology.